ericentin/repg2/README.md

 # RePG2

-A translation of the original Erlang pg2 implementation to Elixir for educational purposes and potential future extensibility
+A translation of the original Erlang pg2 implementation to Elixir for educational purposes.

+**Do not use this package in production.** Instead, use the :pg2 module from the Erlang stdlib.

 ## Installation